Teenager stabbed to death on bus in London

 The incident comes the day after an 18-year-old man was stabbed near a school in the same area of London.

-Police were called to the scene at around 4.20pm on Prince Imperial Road, Woolwich.
+Police were called to the scene at around 4.20pm on Prince Imperial Road, Woolwich, in Greenwich.

 The man has been taken to hospital where he remains in a potentially life-threatening condition.